Clemapfel/mousetrap/docs/04_widgets.md

 button.set_cursor(CursorType::POINTER);
 ```

 The exact look of each pointer type will depend on the user's operating system and UI theme.
-To choose a fully custom cursor, we use `Widget::set_cursor_from_pixel`, which takes an `Image`.
+To choose a fully custom cursor, we use `Widget::set_cursor_from_image`, which takes an `Image`.
 We will learn more about \a{Image} in the [chapter on image and sound](07_image_and_sound.md).
 Until then, this is how we set a cursor from a `.png` file on disk:

 ```cpp
 auto widget = //...